+2 to identify all forms and examples of overlapping functions and activities between ITU sectors, as well as the General Secretariat and propose solutions to address them;

-2 to ensure the preparation of an updated list containing the areas of mutual interest to the three Sectors pursuant to the mandates of each ITU assembly and conference;
+3 to update the list containing the areas of mutual interest to the three Sectors and the General Secretariat pursuant to the mandates of each ITU assembly and conference;

-3 to ensure reporting of the coordination activities carried out among the different Sectors in each such area, as well as the results obtained;
+4 to submit to the Council and to the Plenipotentiary Conference reports on the coordination activities carried out among the different Sectors and the General Secretariat in each such area, as well as the results obtained;

+5 to continue ensure close interaction and regular exchange of information between the ICG and the ISC-TF;

-4 to present a report to the next plenipotentiary conference on the implementation of this resolution,
+6 to present a report to the next plenipotentiary conference on the implementation of this resolution,

 instructs the ITU Council

-to include the coordination of the work of the three ITU Sectors on the agenda of its meetings so as to follow its evolution and take decisions to ensure its implementation,
+to include the coordination of the work of the three ITU Sectors and the General Secretariat on the agenda of its meetings so as to follow its evolution and take decisions to ensure its implementation,

-instructs the Directors of the three Bureaux
+instructs the Secretary General and the Directors of the three Bureaux

 1 to ensure reporting to the Council of the coordination activities carried out among the different Sectors in each area identified as being of mutual interest, as well as the results obtained;

+2 to inform the relevant consultative groups and study groups about cases of duplication of functions and activities between ITU sectors and the solutions proposed to address such cases;

-2 to ensure that the agendas of the respective advisory groups include coordination with the other Sectors, so that strategies and actions are suggested for optimal development of the areas of common interest;
+3 to ensure that the agendas of the respective advisory groups include coordination with the other Sectors, so that strategies and actions are suggested for optimal development of the areas of common interest;

-3 to provide support to the Sector advisory groups in the inter-Sector coordination activity in areas of mutual interest.
+4 to provide support to the ICG and to the Sector advisory groups in the inter-Sector coordination activity in areas of mutual interest,

+invites Member States and Sector Members

+1 when preparing proposals submitted to conferences and assemblies of the ITU Sectors, as well as ITU plenipotentiary conferences, to take into account the specifics of the activities of the Sectors and the General Secretariat, the need for coordination of their activities, and the need to avoid duplication of activities of various entities of the Union;

+2 when making decisions at conferences and assemblies of the Union, act in accordance with Nos.
+92, 115, 142 and 147 of the ITU Constitution;

+3 to support efforts to improve inter-sectorial coordination, including taking an active part in groups established by the Sector advisory groups in coordination activities.

 Reasons: to update the resolution taking into account the experience gained from PP-14 as well as decisions by conferences and assemblies of the ITU Sectors.